-- You wanted to drop-ship inventory (ex: you don’t keep on-hand stock because you purchase a product from a third-party wholesaler or manufacturer who ships directly to the customer) but you’ve now found it is more cost-effective to bring your inventory in house
+- You wanted to drop-ship inventory (ex: you don’t keep stock on hand because you purchase a product from a third-party wholesaler or manufacturer who ships directly to the customer) but you’ve now found it is more cost-effective to bring your inventory in house

 - You’ve overgrown your space